 Find Depression Treatment in Nashville, TN

 Arbor Wellness provides quality clinical services and comprehensive, personalized support for adults who have depression and other mental health concerns.
 Our treatment center in Nashville, Tennessee, is a safe space where adults can receive life-changing care at the residential, partial hospitalization, intensive outpatient, and outpatient levels.
 If your life has been disrupted by symptoms of a depressive disorder, the Arbor Wellness team is here for you.
-Give us a call or visit our admissions page today to learn how we can help.
+Contact us today to learn how we can help.